leonardoVsantoro/leonardoVsantoro.github.io/research.md

 layout: research
 title: Research
 slug: /research

+item_title: My research interests
+items:
+  - title: Statistical Optimal Transport
+    image:
+      src: /assets/img/research/ot.png
+      alt: ot
+    description: Optimal transport (OT) arises as a mean for comparing probability measures.
+It endows the space of probability measures with a peculiar geometrical structure, paving the way for its application in statistics, machine learning, and applied mathematics.
+  - title: Functional Data Analysis
+    image:
+      src: /assets/img/research/fda.png
+      alt: fda
+    description: Functional data analysis (FDA) is a branch of statistics that analyses data providing information about curves, surfaces or anything else varying over a continuum.
+In its most general form, under an FDA framework, each sample element of functional data is considered to be a random function.
 ---

 <!---
 Preprints and accepted papers.
 -->
+<h2>Preprints and accepted papers</h2>
+\
+\
 <em> Random Flows of Covariance Operators and their Statistical Inference</em>.\
 Leonardo V. Santoro, Victor M. Panaretos (2023+)\
 In preparation